 For everything there is a season, and a time for every matter under heaven.
 (Eccl.
 3:1)

 Our lives are full of milestones, both joyful and sorrowful, that mark our spiritual journeys.
 As a neighbourhood parish, St. Martin’s invites you to observe these moments with our community.
-Please contact Fr.
-Philip for more information about any of these events.
+Please the office for more information about any of these events.

 Baptism is the act by which a person is admitted as a member of the church.
 When someone is baptized through water and the Holy Spirit, they make a commitment to follow Jesus Christ as part of the church community throughout the world.
 It’s also a sign of God’s amazing commitment to us to invite us into the community of his love.